Netherlands Photo Museum: Collection

 The museum collection consists of more than 6.5 million objects - the second-largest museum collection in the Netherlands (after Naturalis).
 It spans from early glass negatives (the earliest from 1842) and daguerreotypes to current day digital works.
 This includes both work by international photographers that live and work in the Netherlands, and Dutch photographers who have worked abroad.
 The specialist areas of the collection are documentary photography and analogue photos from the 20th century.

-The museum is als noted for managing the complete archives of more than 160 archives of historical and contemporary Dutch photographers.
+The museum is also noted for managing the complete archives of more than 160 archives of historical and contemporary Dutch photographers.
 Such archives are more than just collections of completed photographic works.
 "Many of these archives contain workbooks with try-outs of photo-combinations and visual storytelling, personally selected and created by the corresponding photographer."

-Particular artists whose archives are curated by the Foromuseum include Ed van der Elsken, Aart Klein, and Cas Oorthuys.
+Particular artists whose archives are curated by the Fotomuseum include Ed van der Elsken, Aart Klein, Chas Gerretsen, and Cas Oorthuys.

-Around 300,000 of the photographs are available to see in museum's online collection.
+Around 300,000 of the photographs are available to see in the museum's online collection.